wmde/wikibase-release-pipeline/example/README.md

 The first start of Wikibase Suite can take a couple of minutes.
 Wait for your shell prompt to return.

-Congratulations, your Wikibase Suite instance should be up and running.
-Web interfaces are available via https (port 443) on the domain names you configured for Wikibase, WDQS Frontend and Quickstatements.
+🎉 Congratulations, your Wikibase Suite instance should be up and running.
+Web interfaces are available via HTTPS (port 443) on the domain names you configured for Wikibase, WDQS Frontend and Quickstatements.

 #### Stopping Wikibase Suite